GuillaumeMougeot/DogFaceNet/README.md

         * hard triplets definition

 * output contains:
-    * (models: the trained models not available right now...)
+    * (model: the trained models not available right now...)
     * history: the convergence curves
 * tmp: archive of old codes and tests